Anglers often wonder if bluegill and sunfish are the same things – well the truth is, a bluegill is a type of sunfish.

 So what is a Sunfish?

-The scientific name for the sunfish family is Centrarchidae, and this family includes many sunfish species including rock bass, largemouth bass, smallmouth bass, perch, crappie, and the fish we commonly call bluegill.
+The scientific name for the sunfish family is Centrarchidae, and this family includes many sunfish species including rock bass, largemouth bass, smallmouth bass, perch, crappie (see here for the key differences between crappie and bluegill), and the fish we commonly call bluegill.

 Sunfish are members of the genus Lepomis which means scale covered.
 These fish are classified according to physical characteristics and habitat.
 All members of the sunfish family are freshwater fish.
 They have a double dorsal fin and a sharp anal fin with three to eight spiny ribs.
 In almost all species, the dorsal fins are fused with the larger one behind the smaller front fin.